franzholz/tcpdfbill_tt_products/README.rst

 The TYPO3 extension tcpdfbill_tt_products has the purpose to enable the generation of a bill in a PDF format.
 A HTML bill is converted into a PDF bill using the TCPDF library.
 The TCPDF library is not part of this extension.
 However tt_products requires it.
-Therefore you must either install the extension t3_tcpdf, or use composer to install "tecnickcom/tcpdf" or unzip a zip file version of TCPDF anywhere on the filesystem.
+Therefore you must find your prefered way of installing it:

+*  Install the extension t3_tcpdf or tcpdf.
+*  Use composer to install "tecnickcom/tcpdf".
+*  Copy an extracted folder of TCPDF anywhere on the filesystem below your Apache root.

 Put this into the Setup: